AaltoSciComp/scicomp-docs/aalto/jupyterhub-instructors.rst

-The following are the properties of the course environment.  **To get started with a course**, please read the below list and describe your needs from the relevant items (contact address is at the bottom of this page).
+The following are the properties of the course environment.  **To get started with a course**, please read the below list and describe your needs from the relevant items (contact address is at the bottom of this page).  **Don't worry too much about understanding or answering everything perfectly, there is a lot here - just let us know what you have as concisely as possible and we will work together to answer the rest.**

 If all you need is a Python environment to do assignments and projects, you don't need to request anything special - students can just use the generic instance for their independent computational needs.
-If your course needs special packages which compatible with existing packages, you can request them.
+If your course needs special packages which compatible with existing packages, let us know and we will install them.
 You *would* want a course environment if you want to (distribute assignments to students via the interface) and/or (collect assignments via the interface).